-Kechi Mayor and wife rallied by the community as they fight COVID-19
+Kechi mayor and wife rallied by the community as they fight COVID-19

 “It was life threatening,” said Mayor John Speer.

-For the past nine days, Speer’s wife was in the ICU fighting for her life, but Tuesday afternoon she was brought to the hospital’s COVID-19 unity and has stabilized.
+For the past nine days, Speer’s wife was in the ICU fighting for her life, but Tuesday afternoon, she was brought to the hospital’s COVID-19 unit and has stabilized.

 “There were some real touch and go times in this past week, at one point where we didn’t even know if she was going to make it,” said Speer.